English-medium education: Criticisms of English-medium instruction

-The use of English as a medium of instruction in non-speaking English countries may lead local languages to be inadequate in the future as a medium of higher education.
+The use of English as a medium of instruction in non-English speaking countries may lead local languages to be inadequate in the future as a medium of higher education.
 One risk is they will not develop the necessary registers to express specific academic knowledge.

 Another controversial issue is whether introducing EMI courses could in a certain way downgrade the courses taught in the local language.
 EMI courses might be considered elitist and may lead to discrimination even among students of the same university.
 Coming to the teaching side, lecturers may not be able to perform as well as if they were performing in their native language.
 Not sufficient proficiency in English of lecturers leads to a simplification of contents and materials and, in general, to a reduced quality of instruction.

 In Japan

 Scholars such as Ryuko Kubota have explored the subject of English in the Japanese education system.
-Major criticisms addressed the way textbooks for English language teaching are designed.
-These tend to depict English-speaking societies (mostly associated with the United States and the UK) as problem free, and this leads to notions of idealised societies where Japanese students may think there are no injustices, discrimination or social disharmony.
+Major criticisms addressed the way textbooks for English-language teaching are designed.
+These tend to depict English-speaking societies (mostly associated with the United States and the United Kingdom) as problem-free, and this leads to notions of idealised societies where Japanese students may think there are no injustices, discrimination or social disharmony.
 According to Jacquelin Wildin these texts also assume that the West has ownership of critical thinking and that non-western countries are underdeveloped in their logic, critical and analytical skills.
 As underlined by the studies of Takehiko Nakata, this reinforces Japanese views of inferiority of non-westerners.

 Other critics have argued that the dominance of English influences the Japanese language and people's views of language, culture, race, ethnicity and identity which are affected by the worldview of native English speakers; and that teaching English creates cultural and linguistic stereotypes not only of English but also of Japanese people.
 Recent discourses linked with the concepts of nihonjinron and kokusaika provide a broader context for understanding such ideologies.
-These discourses represent both resistance and accommodation to the hegemony of the West with a promotion of nationalistic values and learning a Western mode of communication; i.e., English.
+These discourses represent both resistance and accommodation to the hegemony of the West with a promotion of nationalistic values and learning a Western mode of communication, namely, English.
 Among several proposals offered by critics, raising critical awareness of English domination parallels the philosophy of critical pedagogy.

+In Bangladesh

+Critics of English-medium curricula point out that English-medium students are weak in their mother tongue (Bengali).
+They say that in English-medium schools, English is the first priority.
+They also argue that English-medium students are less patriotic.
+These days, schools in which English as their medium of instruction under Cambridge Assessment International Education, Pearson Edexcel and International Baccalaureate try their best to educate their students about their own culture.
+Also, the students are not taught the social studies courses which sometimes discusses about the social problems the government is dealing with.